-Would your family enjoy a weekend trip to the mountains for a chance to hike with llamas?
-Kidding Around Greenville contributor Liene visited a retreat in the Blue Ridge Mountains with her family, and found the llama hike to be an enthralling experience – one of many Earthshine Lodge has to offer!
-Find out about the llamas, the Earthshine lodge property and their upcoming holiday event that includes brunch with Santa.
+If your family needs a break, head to the mountains for a chance to hike with llamas at Earthshine Lodge!
+Kidding Around Greenville contributor Liene visited a retreat in the Blue Ridge Mountains with her family, and found the llama hike to be an enthralling experience – one of many experiences Earthshine Lodge has to offer!
+Find out about the llamas, the Earthshine Lodge property, and their upcoming holiday event that includes brunch with Santa.
 Get ready for a great time!

 Media tickets were provided for this review, but opinions are solely those of the author.